Lower Back Pain During Pregnancy: First Trimester

 How to Manage Lower Back Pain in the First Trimester

-1. Proper Body Mechanics
+1. Supportive Body Mechanics

 3. Pelvic Floor Awareness

-4. Breathing Techniques
+4. Diaphragmatic Breathing

-5. Proper Support
+5. Daily Postural Support

 low back pain first trimester pregnancy oakland CA